EkhlasMridha/react-cool-scrollbar/readme.md

 ```

 You must import the style file to make the scrollbar work.\
-Make sure the parent of `ReactCoolScrollbar` component must be the scroll host of the scroller content.\
+Make sure the parent of `ReactCoolScrollbar` component must be the scroll host of the scrollable content.\
 Make the style property of the parent as `display:flex`.
+This will work in most cases.

 ## Props